Spending a weekend in Sydney, a city that’s equally exotic as it is cultured, is time well spent.

 Anyhow, let’s not drag things out; given that you are limited to only 48 hours in the gorgeous city of Sydney, here is a short (but very useful!) list of things to do and in what order (you can, obviously, change the order of things after your own liking).

-A Few Things to Know About Sydney First
+A Few Things to Know About a Weekend in Sydney

 When it comes to its climate, Sydney is perfect for whenever you decide to visit.
 No, really.
 With slight variations to the Northern Hemisphere climate (if that’s where you are coming from), you’ll rarely ever get caught up in a storm, rain shower or any other unfortunate weather occurrence.